Don James (American football)

 His 1991 Washington team won a share of the national championship after completing a 12–0 season with a decisive win over Michigan in the Rose Bowl.
 James was inducted into the College Football Hall of Fame as a coach in 1997.

 Early life

 James was born in 1932 at his family's home on the outskirts of Massillon, Ohio.
 He was the fourth of five sons.
 Four of the five played football, and the eldest, Tommy, starred at Ohio State on the 1942 national championship team, and played professional football for a decade (1947–1956).

-James attended Massillon Washington High School, where was quarterback for the school's football team in 1948 and 1949, and graduated in 1950.
+James attended Massillon Washington High School, where he was the quarterback for the school's football team in 1948 and 1949, and graduated in 1950.

 College football and military service

 James attended the University of Miami on a football scholarship, and was the quarterback for the Hurricanes in 1952 and 1953.
 He set Miami single-season records for completions (121), yards (1,363), and completion percentage (56.9%).
 He earned a bachelor's degree in education in 1954, and was commissioned as a lieutenant in the U.S. Army.

 James was inducted into the University of Miami Sports Hall of Fame in 1992.